zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.0.rst

 * :ref:`native_posix<native_posix>` has been deprecated in favour of :ref:`native_sim<native_sim>` (:github:`76898`).
+* Nordic nRF53 and nRF91 based boards can use the common devicetree overlays in ``dts/common/nordic`` to define default flash and ram partitioning based on TF-M.

 * STM32WBA: The command used for fetching blobs required to build ble applications is now `west blobs fetch hal_stm32` instead of `west blobs fetch stm32`.